You are here

 Town Hall information and resources

-On February 23, Jesse Cooper, Senior Analyst for the Data Pipeline team, presented an overview of reporting Graduation Guidelines.
+In February 2021, Jesse Healey, Senior Analyst for the Data Pipeline team, presented an overview of reporting Graduation Guidelines.
 She was joined by administrative teams from Englewood and Centennial Schools who shared their collaboration strategies for implementation and data reporting.

 - Access the Recording and Power Point.